 There are two basic types of passenger vehicle brake line flares: the double flare (also called the inverted flare) and the bubble flare (also known as the metric flare).
 It is important to know that these two flare forms are not interchangeable.

 Brake tubing as used in passenger vehicle applications is most commonly 3/16”, 1/4".
 Infrequently you'll see a 6mm diameter.
 Many vehicles will use a combination of 3/16” and 1/4" tubing.
 As a general rule of thumb, the larger the diameter of the tubing the greater the flow rate will be for that tubing.
-Larger diameter tubing such as 5/16” and 3/8” are typically reserved for fuel, transmission and cooling line applications.
+Larger diameter tubing such as 5/16” and 3/8” are typically reserved for fuel, transmission, and cooling line applications.

 The passenger vehicle industry has historically used their standard of steel tubing, which is made by rolling a copper-coated steel strip and furnace brazing it along the seam.
 When completed the steel tubing is double-walled for extra strength.
-This style of the brake line is known as Bundy tubing and is zinc coated for rust resistance.
+This style of brake line is known as Bundy tubing and is zinc coated for rust resistance.
 Strong and relatively inexpensive to fabricate, Bundy tubing has for decades been the choice of vehicle manufacturing plants.
 Unfortunately, steel brake line tubing has proven itself susceptible to corroding under constant exposure to modern calcium chloride and “brine” road salt mixtures: once the zinc outer coating is bleached, steel lines rust and corrode quickly, making for a costly and inevitable repair.

 Recently there has been a significant advancement in brake tubing: a seamless copper-nickel-iron blend, known commonly as copper-nickel alloy.
 You can read more about Copper-nickel's usage in brake lines here, but suffice our article on Copper-nickel to say that it's a miracle material.
 Copper-nickel alloy lines not only meet the pressure ratings and requirements for passenger vehicle applications but will not rust or corrode even in the harshest “rust belt” environments.
 Additionally, Copper-nickel bends and flares easily, and can be twisted around the innards of a car by hand.
 It also seats and seals to the component with much less force than steel line, and thus has become the preference of both the service professional and the DIY mechanic.